Terrifically Fun Group Read-Aloud Books

 Winter Books We’re Loving

 Given that we live in a climate so mild that our girls talk about “going to winter” rather than winter being an actual season they experience at home, we tend to wait till after the holiday season to bust out winter books.
-It’s not like we need to read snow books while we celebrate the first snow or anything like that… But, we had a very cold weekend (cold for us, at least…) and I know many of you around the world have had your first snowfalls already, so I figured I’d share my updated list of winter books we’re loving with you all right now.
+It’s not like we need to read snow books while we celebrate the first snow or anything like that… But, we do still love to read books set in snowy places, and I know many of you around the world have had your first snowfalls already, so I figured I’d share my updated list of winter books we’re loving with you all right now.

 Continue reading “Winter Books We’re Loving”